 Cormier began writing when he was in the first grade and was praised at school for his poetry.
 He first realized his aspiration to become a writer in seventh grade, when he was encouraged by a teacher to write a poem.
 Cormier began his professional writing career scripting radio commercials.
 He eventually became an award-winning journalist, writing for his local newspaper, The Fitchburg Sentinel.

-Cormier was born and raised in Leominster, Massachusetts, where he still lives.
-He and his wife, Connie, have four grown children.
-An avid traveler, Cormier has visited nearly every state in the U.S. In his spare time, he reads, something he recommends all aspiring writers should spend considerable time doing.
-Among the authors he considers inspirational are Graham Greene, J.D.
+An avid traveler, Cormier visited nearly every state in the U.S. In his spare time, he read, and he recommended that all aspiring writers spend considerable time reading.
+Among the authors he considered inspirational are Graham Greene, J.D.
 Salinger, Thomas Wolfe, Ernest Hemingway, William Saroyan, Brian Moore, and John O’Hara.
-Cormier also enjoys watching movies on his VCR, listening to music — everything from Dixieland jazz to ABBA to the Rolling Stones to Bing Crosby — and walking for exercise.